tjanczuk/nodepi/README.md

 nodepi
 ======

-Install multiple node.js versions on Windows side by side
+Install multiple node.js versions on Windows side by side using Web Platform Installer.